BUTLEIGH PEOPLE - Y

 Yeates

-1) Henry Yeates
+1) Henry Yeates of Hurcott, Somerton

-Henry paid rates in 1689 on land previously owned by John Cooke.
-From 1691 the rates were paid by Alice Yeates until 1719.
 Alice married William Strode son of John Strode of Glastonbury.
-Her mother Mary owned land at Littleton Manor, part of which was owned by William Strode and united by the marriage.
-Their son was Yeates Strode who succeed his father c.
+Her mother Mary Yeates owned land at Littleton Manor, [from 1714] part of which was owned by William Strode and united by the marriage, the manor going to William Strode in 1717.
+Their son was Yeates Strode # who succeed his father c.
 1740 and himself died c.
 1744 leaving it to his son William.
 The latter died c.
 1781 and the heir was his cousin William Dickinson.
 Part of Butleigh was called Park Yeatt, and Yeates & Abbots – on which rates were paid by Mr. Yeats Strode from 1742 – 44 (then widow Strode).

 Yeoman

-1) John Yeoman of Glastonbury d. bef 1740.
+1) John Yeoman of Glastonbury d. bef 1740. [d.
+20 Jan 1729 St. Johns Glastonbury]

 John Yeoman paid rates from 1721 – 26/7.
 William Hodges was uncle and trustee for John Yeoman and is referred to several times by John Cannon [see Money pp. 529, 540, 585-7] In January 1740 John jun “was going to take out letters of administration to his late mother's effects (she dying intestate) as also to choose a new trust to bring the former to an account who was appointed by the will of his late father (viz.
 William Hodges of Butleigh, David Bell of Glaston & others), they having as it appeared done injury to the said minor in what he ought to have possessed of his said father's effects”.
-Th e same day the said John went to take out a license to marry one Amy Allwood.
+The same day the said John went to take out a license to marry one Amy Allwood.
 Cannon describes Amy as being without fortune but of sharp wit while John Yeoman was 'the opposite and deformed of visage & defective in his speech by means of a canker & the unskillfulness of a surgeon which undertook to cure him, for want of which he became a meer object and sad spectacle to all'.
-Cannon though she was just after his money but states 'however, she proved a sure guide to him and his substance'.
+Cannon thought she was just after his money but states 'however, she proved a sure guide to him and his substance'.
 The matter was settled out of court in Nov 1740.

-In May 1742 (Money p.642) Cannon wrote letters for John and Amy Yeoman to her brother John Elliott Allwood on board the ship Princess Rpyal in Jamaica 'about particulars needed to collect £40 due him from Portsmouth'.
+In May 1742 (Money p.642) Cannon wrote letters for John and Amy Yeoman to her brother John Elliott Allwood on board the ship Princess Royal in Jamaica 'about particulars needed to collect £40 due him from Portsmouth'.

-DD/S/BT11/2/13 1723/4 1] Elinor Talbot of Butleigh Wootton, widow of Henry Talbot, John Yeoman of Glastonbury and wife Elinor, daughter of Henry Talbott, 2] Henry Talbot her son, 3] William Hodges and wife Ann daughter of Henry Talbott.
+DD/S/BT11/2/13 1] Elinor Talbot of Butleigh Wootton, widow of Henry Talbot, John Yeoman of Glastonbury and wife Elinor, daughter of Henry Talbott, 2] Henry Talbot her son, 3] William Hodges and wife Ann daughter of Henry Talbott.
 Assignment of 3a in West Wood, Butleigh.
+1723/4

 Young